Thought Leadership

 Inspect Electrical Components

 Regularly inspect all electrical connections and wiring for any signs of damage or wear.
+Ensure that all connections are tight and secure to prevent electrical faults.

 Monitor Cooling System

 Check the coolant levels regularly and top up if necessary.
 Ensure that the coolant is clean and free from contaminants.
+Inspect the cooling unit for any leaks or blockages.
+A well-maintained cooling system prevents the laser source from overheating.

 Conduct Regular System Checks